MaevaGuerrier/TimelapseFromPrompt/README.md

 # TimelapseFromPrompt
-TimelapseFromPrompt is a tool for automatically generating object-centric timelapse videos using natural language prompts.
+TimelapseFromPrompt is a tool for automatically generating object-centric timelapse image using natural language prompts.

 ## 🔥 About